Explains what cognitive behavioural therapy (CBT) is, what it is for, what happens during therapy and how to find a therapist.

 You might be able to access CBT on the NHS through:

-I still get anxious but CBT helped me to gain insight and perspective.
+"I still get anxious but CBT helped me to gain insight and perspective.
 It was the start of my journey to recovery, though not the only part.
-I did a 6 week CBT course through IAPT.
+I did a 6 week CBT course through IAPT."

 You may want to consider seeing a therapist privately – but be aware that private therapists usually charge for appointments.
 You can find a private therapist through:

-This information was published in February 2015.
-We will revise it in 2018.
+This information was published in October 2017.

 This page is currently under review.
 All content was accurate when published.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.